StefanWieland/adaptive-contact-process/README.md

 3rd: P{S}(x,y)
 4th: P{I}(x,y).

-For better averaging, multiple runs are possible.
-In each run, on starts with a randomly configured Erdos-renyi graph with a given number of initial I-nodes and then lets the coevolutionary dynamics run its course until a steady state is reached (rule of thumb: computed time >= 1000).
+Averaging over multiple realizations of the stochastic process yields smooth degree distributions.
+In each run, on starts with a randomly configured Erdos-Renyi graph with a fixed number of initial I-nodes and then lets the coevolutionary dynamics run its course until a steady state is reached (rule of thumb: computed time >= 1000).
 The code uses multithreading via OpenMP, maximizing the number of threads.